 Those themes will continue in the remainder of the program as we explore Black History through music and story.
-Baritone Jorell Williams will make his debut performance with the KCC and perform selections from Treemonisha, an opera by Scott Joplin.
+Baritone Jorell Williams will make his debut performance with the KCC and will perform spirituals - such as "Oh, Freedom" - in celebration of Black history.

 Accompanying the Duruflé at the cathedral organ will be Matthew Larkin, well known

 locally for his prowess on the organ.
 Judith Brown will also be a special guest, and will bring stories of early Black settlement in Kingston.